Find answers to frequently asked questions about the Peabody Institute admissions process.

 How do I schedule an audition?

 After submitting your application and any required pre-screening materials have been evaluated, the admissions office will schedule your auditions and/or interviews.
-You will be notified of your personal audition/interview schedule via email and on your application status portal.
+You will be notified of your personal audition/interview schedule through a letter on your application status portal.

 Do I need to pre-screen?